How To Update The Avada Website Builder

 Download The Latest Avada Files From Themeforest

-If you update via FTP, it’s important that you delete (not replace or overwrite) the old Avada folder.
-If you only overwrite the folder, then any files that were removed in the new version will remain in your site’s theme files.
-This is because it only updates exactly matching file names.
+When updating via FTP, you must delete the old Avada folder (not replace or overwrite it).
+If you only overwrite the folder, any files removed in the new version will remain in your site’s theme files.
+This is because it only updates files with exactly matching names.
 This will cause issues in the theme, including fatal errors.
-When you update via the WordPress admin, the folder is automatically deleted first in the installation process.

 Updating The Avada Required Plugins

-Avada has two required plugins – Avada Core and Avada Builder.
+Avada has two required plugins – Avada Core & Avada Builder.
 Without these plugins, Avada won’t work properly.
-With every update, there’s always an update for the required plugins.
-Make sure you update the required plugins after updating the theme to ensure that you don’t run into any compatibility issues.
+With every Avada update, the required plugins need to be updated as well to avoid compatibility issues.
 To learn how, please follow the link below.

 Troubleshooting

-If you get the “Are You Sure You Want To Do This” message when installing the ‘Avada.zip’ file via WordPress, it means your server has an upload file size limit, which is set by your host.
-If this happens, install the theme via FTP, or contact your hosting company and ask them to increase the limit.
-We recommended an upload limit of 32M.
+If you get the “Are You Sure You Want To Do This” message when installing the “Avada.zip” file via WordPress (Method 1), it means your server has an upload file size limit set by your host.
+If this happens, contact your hosting company to increase the limit.
+The recommended upload minimum limit is 32M.

-You may be getting this error because you have a duplicate ‘Avada’ folder.
-This error happens because WordPress only allows you to have one theme with the same name when uploading the theme via WordPress admin.
-We recommend updating the theme via the Auto Update method to get around this, or you can update the theme via FTP.
+You may be getting this error because you have a duplicate “Avada” folder.
+This error occurs because WordPress only allows you to upload one theme with the same name when using the WordPress Dashboard.